nrb171/Automatic-Publication-Summarization/README.md

 # Introduction
-Utilize OpenAI API and PDF scraping software to extract summaries of academic papers.
+Utilize OpenAI API and [GROBID](https://github.com/kermitt2/grobid) to extract summaries of academic papers.
 Calculate embeddings and store in a vectorized format to allow for semantic search.
-With gpt-3.5-turbo, each paper costs around $0.15 to processes and embed.
+With gpt-3.5-turbo

 # Requirements
 - Python 3.6+
 install the requirements.txt file
 - pip install -r requirements.txt
 - Create a file name key.ini and paste your OpenAI API key into it
+- Installation of [GROBID](https://github.com/kermitt2/grobid) is required for parsing PDFs.
+A sample of the python code used is provided in the `grobidSample.py` file.
+The [Python Client](https://github.com/kermitt2/grobid_client_python) is also required.
+You can read the installation instructions for each of these repositories and follow the instructions there.

 ## Format your Papers folder
 Format your `Papers` folder as follows: